michaelbarton/bioinformatics-zen/content/markup/decomplected-workflows/longform/introduction.markdown

 reproducibility and organisation, computational workflows have an additional
 requirement:

-  * **Simplicity**

-    Computational analysis pipelines should be simple to maintain.
+  * **Simplicity**: Computational analysis pipelines should be simple to maintain.
 This simplicity should make it trivial to add, update, or remove steps in the workflow.

-Much of the inspiration for what I have outlined here come from [a talk given by Rich Hickey][3], the inventor of Clojure.
+Much of the inspiration for what I have outlined here come from [a talk given by Rich Hickey][talk], the inventor of Clojure.
 One of the points he makes is that we should prefer simple over easy, as choosing easy can lead to increasing complexity in a project.
 Rich uses the term "complecting" to describe braiding more and more software into the project resulting in greater and greater complexity.
 Therefore with respect to this I going to describe in a following